Don McKinnon

 Sir Donald Charles McKinnon ONZ GCVO PC (born 27 February 1939) is a New Zealand politician who served as the 12th deputy prime minister of New Zealand and the minister of Foreign Affairs of New Zealand.
-He was the secretary-general of the Commonwealth of Nations from 2000 until 2008.
+He was the fourth secretary-general of the Commonwealth of Nations from 2000 until 2008.

 Early life

 McKinnon was born in Blackheath, London.
 His father was Major-General Walter McKinnon, CB CBE, a New Zealand Chief of the General Staff, and once Chairman of New Zealand Broadcasting Corporation.
 McKinnon's brothers include the twins John McKinnon, the former New Zealand Secretary of Defence and a former Ambassador to China, and Malcolm McKinnon, an editor and academic, and Ian McKinnon, Pro-Chancellor of Victoria University of Wellington, School Headmaster of Scots College and former Deputy Mayor of Wellington.
 The McKinnon brothers are great-great-grandsons of John Plimmer, known as the "father of Wellington".

 McKinnon was educated at Khandallah School and then Nelson College from 1952 to 1953.
 In 1956, he graduated from Woodrow Wilson High School, in Washington, D.C.
 McKinnon later spent a "lengthy period" in the Bighorn Mountains in Wyoming.
 He undertook study at Lincoln Agricultural College, New Zealand.
 After leaving university, he became a farm manager, and later a farm management consultant.
 In 1974, he became a real estate agent.
 In his spare time, he also worked as a rehabilitation tutor in prisons.